Keyboard layout: Japanese

 For entering Japanese, the most common method is entering text phonetically, as romanized (transliterated) kana, which are then converted to kanji as appropriate by an input method editor.
 It is also possible to type kana directly, depending on the mode used.
-To type たかはし, "Takahashi", a Japanese name, one could type either in Romanized (Rōmaji) input mode, or in kana input mode.
+To type たかはし, "Takahashi", a Japanese name, one could type either (Note: is optional, see Kunrei-shiki romanization) in Romanized (Rōmaji) input mode, or in kana input mode.
 Then, the user can proceed to the conversion step to convert the input into the appropriate kanji.

 The extra keys in the bottom row (muhenkan, henkan, and the Hiragana/Katakana switch key), and the special keys in the leftmost column (the hankaku/zenkaku key at the upper left corner, and the eisū key at the Caps Lock position), control various aspects of the conversion process and select different modes of input.